-- Sharpen the image of the way your product satisfies their desire—use emotional words that help your readers “see” and “feel” your product.
+- Sharpen the Way Your Product Satisfies their Desire: Use emotional words that help your readers “see” and “feel” your product.
 They need to visualize themselves fulfilling that desire.
-“The more powerful the shopper’s fantasy of owning the product, the more likely they are to buy it,” Adds Danielle Mead on How To Write Product Descriptions To Grow Sales.
+“The more powerful the shopper’s fantasy of owning the product, the more likely they are to buy it,” Adds Danielle Mead on How to Write Product Descriptions to Grow Sales.

-- Introduce new proof, details, reviews and/or testimonials—the more proof you have, the stronger your offer will be.
+- Introduce New Proof, Details, Reviews & Testimonials: The more proof you have, the stronger your offer will be.
 Remember, at this stage, people don’t yet want your product.
 So you need to explain why your product is better than your competition’s, and arouse a buying desire among your prospects.

-Here’s a marvelous example of a Stage 2 product description from Josie Maran Cosmetics—an online company that sells organic makeup and skincare products.
+Here’s a marvelous example of a Stage 2 product description from Josie Maran Cosmetics — a brand that sells organic makeup and skincare products.